-ARTICLE 611: ORGANIZATION, AMENDMENT OF BYLAWS AND DISSOLUTION
+ARTICLE 9: ORGANIZATION, AMENDMENT OF BYLAWS AND DISSOLUTION

-611.1 NON-PROFIT AND CHARITABLE PURPOSES As stated in Section 1.2, Hawaiian Swimming is organized exclusively for charitable and educational purposes and for the purpose of fostering national or international amateur sports competition within the meaning of section 501(c)(3) of the IRS Code.
-Notwithstanding any other provision of these Bylaws, Hawaiian Swimming shall not, except to an insubstantial degree, (1) engage in any activities or exercise any powers that are not in furtherance of the purposes and objectives of Hawaiian Swimming or (2) engage in any activities not permitted to be carried on by: (A) a corporation exempt from federal income tax under such section 501(c)(3) of the IRS Code or (B) a corporation to which contributions, gifts and bequests are deductible under sections 170(c)(2), 2055(a)(2) and 2522(a)(2) of the IRS Code.
+9.1 NON-PROFIT AND CHARITABLE PURPOSES

+HISI is organized exclusively for charitable and educational purposes and for the purpose of fostering national or international amateur sports competition within the meaning of section 501(c)(3) of the IRS Code.
+Notwithstanding any other provision of these Bylaws, HISI shall not, except to an insubstantial degree, (1) engage in any activities or exercise any powers that are not in furtherance of the purposes and objectives of HISI or (2) engage in any activities not permitted to be carried on by: (A) a corporation exempt from federal income tax under such section 501(c)(3) of the IRS Code or (B) a corporation to which contributions, gifts and bequests are deductible under sections 170(c)(2), 2055(a)(2) and 2522(a)(2) of the IRS Code.

 9.2 DEDICATION OF ASSETS, ETC. - The revenues, properties and assets of XXSI are irrevocably dedicated to the purposes set forth in Sections 1.2 and 9.1 of these Bylaws.
 No part of the net earnings, properties or assets of XXSI shall inure to the benefit of any private person or any member, officer or director of XXSI.